MOVIE REVIEW: Brave

-Two years ago, during the infancy of my fledgling website, I waxed poetically about the notion of "perfection" when I reviewed the absolute masterpiece of Toy Story 3 and talked about the impeccable track record of Pixar Animation Studios.
+Two years ago, during the infancy of my fledgling website, I waxed poetically about the notion of "perfection" when I reviewed the absolute instant treasure of Toy Story 3 and talked about the impeccable track record of Pixar Animation Studios.
 Even then, Pixar already had a stellar reputation for making extremely original tales and well-crafted films that were bigger than just being "child fare."
 They were "events" and high quality compared to the computer-animated wannabes around it.
 Consecutive years of major Oscar nominations bestowed upon Ratatouille, Wall-E, Up, and Toy Story 3, only raised the bar of expectations higher for quality.
 In a way, the lofty standards of anything less than perfect became not good enough when it came to Pixar.

 Last year, Pixar hit a true low with the dismal critical praise for Cars 2, scoring just 38% approval at Rotten Tomatoes.
 Audiences only noticed a little and the popular Lightning McQueen brand still did great at the box office to the tune of over $550 million worldwide (though, that's a comparatively far cry from the $1 billion-plus earned by Toy Story 3).
 Personally, I thought Cars 2 was just fine and wasn't designed to gun for the Oscars that the last four Pixar movies earned before it.

 Even so, Pixar had to wipe some egg off its face and re-prove themselves with their 2012 feature Brave, opening this weekend.
 Brave needed to wash the Allinol out of our mouths and smell as good as the French cooking as Gasteau's.
 According to the big wig critics so far, Brave is trending a solid 74% on Rotten Tomatoes.
 That really beats Cars 2, but is far from the 90%+ that ten Pixar films of 13 have scored.